nrmkirkwood/nrmkirkwood.github.io/_projects/czts.md

 ### Silicon solar is amazing
 The eco-credentials of silicon as a photovoltaic material (PV) is well-established.
 Silicon solar panels typically repay their embedded carbon (the total carbon footprint from extraction to disposal) within 2-3 years, meaning that for most of their 25+ year lifespan, they are producing truly clean energy.
 Along with dramatic cost increases, this has allowed silicon PV to gain immense traction as a renewable energy source over the past two decades.
 Silicon now [dominates](https://solarmagazine.com/solar-panels/thin-film-solar-panels/#:~:text=This%20technology%20currently%20represents%205.1,Film%20Panels) the PV landscape with well over 90% of the market share.
 Notable non-silicon technologies are cadmium telluride (5% market share), CIGS (2% market share) and gallium arsenide (GaAs) based cells used in space (not mass-produced as they are very expensive).

-### We still need solar innovation
+### But we still need innovation
 Despite the incredible rise and success of silicon PV, new innovations will still be critial to reduce the impact of climate change.
 The [IEA Net Zero by 2050 report](https://www.iea.org/reports/net-zero-by-2050) anticipates that over 45% of the annual CO2 emissions savings by 2050 will need to be delivered by technologies still in development.

 One notable issue is that recycling or re-use of silicon PV is not currently economically viable.
 There are [large sums of money](https://breakthroughvictoria.com/breakthrough-victoria-challenge/) being offered by governments to anyone who can help solve the challenge posed by the rapidly increasing volume of PV waste we generate.
 It should be noted that PV waste is currently and will continue to be [dwarfed by other forms of waste](https://www.nature.com/articles/s41567-023-02230-0), but that doesn't mean it's not important to minimise it.

-Another issue of note is that the vast majority of the silicon PV supply chain is [concentrated in a single country, China](https://www.csiro.au/en/research/natural-environment/Critical-minerals/Australian-Silicon-Action-Plan) which can be seen as a geopolitical and supply chain risk, and complicates creating a circular economy.
+Another potential issue is that the vast majority of the silicon PV supply chain is [concentrated in a single country](https://www.csiro.au/en/research/natural-environment/Critical-minerals/Australian-Silicon-Action-Plan).
+This could be seen through a geopolitical lens as a future energy security risk, and complicates creating a circular economy.

+Finally, the rise in efficiency of silicon solar panels has [stagnated](https://www.nrel.gov/pv/cell-efficiency.html) in the past decade, and is so close to the theoretical limit (for silicon) that it will probably not increase signficantly from now.
+New PV technologies which can improve the efficiency of silicon without increasing the cost of energy produced would be highly desirable.

 These challenges underscore the pressing need for revolutionary solar technologies that are not only more efficent, affordable and simpler to manufacture but also easier to recycle compared to the current silicon solar panels.